wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/notification-hubs/partner-xamarin-notification-hubs-android-get-started.md

 3. On the top toolbar, click **Run**, and then select your app.
 This starts the emulator and runs the app.

-  The app retrieves the *registrationId* from GCM and registers with the Notification Hub.
+  The app retrieves the *registrationId* from GCM and registers with the notification hub.

-##Send notifications from your back-end
+##Send notifications from your backend

 You can test receiving notifications in your app by sending notifications in the Azure Management Portal via the debug tab on the notification hub, as shown in the screen below.